csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 See the references in the bibliography for a number of practical details in performing a Web crawl, such as infinite sequences of links created by dynam- ically generated pages (called a **spider trap**), prioritization of page fetches, and ensuring that Web sites are not flooded by a burst of requests from a crawler.

 Pages fetched during a crawl are handed over to a prestige computation and indexing system, which may be running on a different machine.
-The prestige

-**21.8 Information Retrieval: Beyond Ranking of Pages 931**

-computation and indexing systems themselves run on multiple machines in par- allel.
+The prestige computation and indexing systems themselves run on multiple machines in par- allel.
 Pages can be discarded after they are used for prestige computation and added to the index; however, they are usually cached by the search engine, to give search engine users fast access to a cached copy of a page, even if the original Web site containing the page is not accessible.

 It is not a good idea to add pages to the same index that is being used for queries, since doing so would require concurrency control on the index, and would affect query and update performance.
 Instead, one copy of the index is used to answer queries while another copy is updated with newly crawled pages.
 At periodic intervals the copies switch over, with the old one being updated while the new copy is being used for queries.